4x3l3r8/task_master/README.md

 # Simple To do app - Techinnover

 This is a simple app that tracks time to do tasks and when they are over due.

-It was buikt using vite, React Typescript, redux toolkit and chakra-UI.
+## It was built using vite, React Typescript, redux toolkit and chakra-UI.

 This app can be run by cloning to your system, running the install command `npm install` then once all libraries are done installing, running `npm run dev` to start up the local server.